dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 Designing software involves striking a delicate balance between various attributes and considerations.
 Engineers weigh factors such as simplicity, speed, cost, and effectiveness as they make design choices.
 Each design represents a different point on the tradeoff spectrum.

 These design patterns are just a small glimpse into the strategies that engineers will explore as LLMs permeate throughout the software ecosystem.
-As LLMs become more prevalent and new contexts and requirements arise, engineers will design and develop new patterns to use them.
+As new use cases for LLMs arise, engineers will design and develop new patterns to use them.